 - Ms Vikki Ryall

 - Head of Clinical Practice, headspace National Office.

 - Principal Researcher, Relationships Australia, South Australia.

-The program comprises more than 50 papers, posters, round table discussions, workshops and symposia.
-The conference links research with translation, dissemination and implementation.
-The program has taken up three main themes including, research and early career, policy and practice and schools and education.
+The program comprised more than 50 papers, posters, round table discussions, workshops and symposia.
+The conference linked research with translation, dissemination and implementation.
+The program took up three main themes including, research and early career, policy and practice and schools and education.